 On December 14, 2018, Reuters published an investigation into thousands of pages of company memos, internal reports, and other confidential documents released in a 1999 case.
 The news outlet found that Johnson & Johnson’s raw talc and finished powders tested positive for small amounts of asbestos from at least 1971 to the early 2000s.
 Johnson & Johnson never disclosed this information to regulators or the public.

-The result has been about 15,000 lawsuits throughout the U.S. filed against J&J by individuals who were diagnosed with ovarian cancer or other types of cancer linked to talcum powder use.
+The result has been thousands lawsuits throughout the U.S. filed against J&J by individuals who were diagnosed with ovarian cancer linked to talcum powder use.
 These actions are often based on the company’s failure to warn consumers about the dangers of talc; some lawsuits have already resulted in significant court awards.

 Do I Need A Talcum Powder Lawyer?